Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 - Use tooling to automate managing the updates​ --> this is one of the OSH topics
   - Integrate tools in the development pipeline​​​
 - Embed library management in the development process​
-  - Review frameworks/libraries as close as possible at the start of iterations​
+  - Review frameworks/libraries [updates?] as close as possible at the start of iterations​  --> during backlog refinement?
   - If you cannot embed this in development iterations, use a standalone schedule for updates (< once a month)​
   - When using stabilization branches, only update for critical fixes ​
   - Don’t mix updating and adding functionality in the same tickets, so you can rollback updates.​
-- Try to avoid multiple versions of the same library, as they add the same effort as a separate library​​
+-
 - Consider each library/framework as a backlog item, and make it the responsibility of developers​
-  - Avoiding use of multiple versions of the same framework/library​
+  - Avoiding use of multiple versions of the same framework/library​, as they add the same effort as a separate library​​
-  - Preventing using multiple frameworks/libraries for the same functionalities ​
-  - Re-estimating effort and creating visibility in growing technical debt of outdated frameworks/libraries​​
+  - ??
+Re-estimating effort and creating visibility in growing technical debt of outdated frameworks/libraries​​